St Peter's College, Oxford

-St Peter's College is one of the constituent colleges of the University of Oxford.
+St Peter's College is a constituent college of the University of Oxford.
 Located on New Inn Hall Street, Oxford, United Kingdom, it occupies the site of two of the university's medieval halls dating back to at least the 14th century.
 The modern college was founded by Francis James Chavasse, former Bishop of Liverpool, opened as St Peter's Hall in 1929, and achieved full collegiate status as St Peter's College in 1961.
 Founded as a men's college, it has been coeducational since 1979.

-As of 2022, the college had an estimated financial endowment of £53.9 million.
+As of 2023, the college had an estimated financial endowment of £52.8 million.

 History

 Medieval halls

 Although founded in its current form in the 20th century, St Peter's occupies a central Oxford location on the site of two of the university's medieval halls.
 The first Master of St Peter's called the acquisition of the site "a chance of ages".

 The site was originally the location of Trilleck's Inn, later known as New Inn Hall, and Rose Hall.
 Trillecks' Inn was founded in the 14th century by Bishop Trilleck and, as New Inn Hall, merged into Balliol College in 1887.
 Rose Hall was given to New College by William of Wykeham.
 New College finally sold the site to the rector of St Peter-le-Bailey in 1859 and 1868 as a site for a new church, now the college chapel.